Modern Slavery and Human Trafficking Statement

 Ongoing commitment

-Broadstone is committed to a workplace free from modern slavery and human trafficking and will therefore not conduct business within any organisation involved in such practices.
+Broadstone is committed to a workplace free from modern slavery and human trafficking and will therefore not conduct business with any organisation involved in such practices.

-This statement covers the financial year ending 30th June 2023 and was approved by the relevant Board on 29th June 2023.
+This statement covers the financial year ending 30 June 2025 and was approved by the board of Rigel Topco Limited on 29 July 2025.